 The seven most important factors that affect the price of a diamond and that you should be familiar with include:

 Please do not hesitate to contact us if you have questions or to compare diamond prices on our diamond filter page.
-We published hundreds of thousands of diamonds from thousands of dealers in one central location.
+We published thousands of diamonds from thousands of dealers in one central location.